mferreyra/ClimatePing/README.md

 # ClimatePing
-Check weather conditions on a given location
+Simple Flask app to check weather conditions on a given location